aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/formulasettings/_index.md

 ```

-Indicates whether preserve those spaces and line breaks that are padded between formula tokens while getting and setting formulas.
+Indicates whether to preserve those spaces and line breaks that are padded between formula tokens while getting and setting formulas.
 Default value is false.

 **Remarks**